Estate Agents in Mid WalesWelsh Property Services - trading as Property Services (Mid Wales) Limited

 Most definitely yes!

-This, and having key information upfront, takes a great deal of the worry and uncertainty out of home buying, and increases the chances of the transaction going through as there is less likelihood of nasty surprises being discovered after an offer has been made.
+Having key information upfront, takes a great deal of the worry and uncertainty out of home buying, and increases the chances of the transaction going through as there is less likelihood of nasty surprises being discovered after an offer has been made.

 And that’s got to be better for you - whether you are selling, or buying, a home.